If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 Some cancer treatments may cause a weak immune system.
 This is because they can stop the bone marrow from making enough white blood cells, and white blood cells are part of your immune.

-If your treatment has weakened your immune system, you will have received a letter from the Government or your hospital notifying you that you are considered ‘clinically extremely vulnerable’ with instruction to ‘shield’.
+If your treatment has weakened your immune system, you will have received a letter from the Government, or your GP or hospital, notifying you that you are considered ‘clinically extremely vulnerable’.
+You may also be in the group eligible for additional doses of the vaccine.
+Read our update for people with liver disease on the Covid-19 vaccine here.
+New treatments have also been developed for those most at risk.
+You can read more here.

 Your hospital team will be able to advise on how contracting COVID-19 may impact your current treatment schedule.
 If you are worried that you have contracted COVID-19 please contact your healthcare team by telephone to notify them as soon as possible.